square/protob/README.md

 ## Protofile

-The command line file 'protob' will compile your protocol buffers and output them
+The command line file `protob` will compile your protocol buffers and output them

 ### Usage